-Protein-protein interactions (PPIs) and negative genetic interactions (GIs) were downloaded from BIOGRID (29).
+The PPIs and the negative GIs were downloaded from BIOGRID (30).
 These networks were used to find epistatic relations among protein complexes.
-The PPI network was used as H and the GI network was used as G (See Supplementary Table 1).
+The PPI network was used as H, and the GI network was used as G (see Supplementary Table S1).